×

 We asked people in The Hague if they could share any humorous cultural blunders they commited.
 For new expats, keep in mind that these incidents are an inevitable part of expat life.
 Learning to laugh about them is the key!:

 "It is important to be aware of cultural norms when visiting The Hague.
 It is considered impolite to be late for appointments or social engagements, so it is important to arrive on time.
 It is also important to dress appropriately for the occasion, as dressing too casually or too formally can be seen as disrespectful.
 Additionally, it is important to be aware of the Dutch custom of taking off one's shoes when entering someone's home, and to respect the Dutch custom of not discussing religion or politics in public.
-Finally, it is important to be aware of the Dutch custom of not tipping in restaurants, as this is seen as an insult," commented one expat who made the move to The Hague.
+Finally, it is important to be aware of the Dutch custom of not tipping in restaurants, as this is seen as an insult," remarked one expat who made the move to The Hague.

 "Oh, I've committed many!
 And that's okay, it helps you become part of the community.
 Once I confused the word for greetings (groetjes) for vegetables (groentjes); another time I confused the words for 'rent' and 'prostitute'.
-Definitely be willing to laugh at yourself," remarked one expat in The Hague, Netherlands.
+Definitely be willing to laugh at yourself," explained one expat living in The Hague, Netherlands.

 Why do people move to The Hague?